MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/resource-consistency-evolution.md

 ## Evolution of the narrative

 The cloud adoption teams have met all requirements to move protected data.
-With those applications come SLA commitments to the business and need for IT operation support.
+With those applications come SLA commitments to the business and need for support from IT Operations.
 Right behind the team migrating the two datacenters, multiple app dev and BI teams are ready to begin launching new solutions into production.
-IT operations is new to the thought of cloud operations and needs a way to quickly integrate existing operational processes.
+IT Operations is new to the thought of cloud operations and needs a way to quickly integrate existing operational processes.

 ### Evolution of current state